darekkay/darekkay-eslint-config/README.md

 yarn add -D eslint @darekkay/eslint-config eslint-plugin-import eslint-plugin-prettier
 ```

-Some additional packages may be required, depending on the environment.
+You may require additional packages, depending on the environment.

 ## Configurations